 Humidity above around 60 to 70% relative humidity creates conditions where condensation can form on circuit boards and metal contacts.
 Over time, this causes corrosion that is often invisible until a component fails.
 Ports and connectors are particularly vulnerable.

-Avoid using devices in very high-humidity environments, such as bathrooms or outdoor spaces in rain, unless the device is specifically rated for that exposure.
+Avoid using devices in very high-humidity environments, such as bathrooms or outdoor spaces in rain, unless the device is rated for that exposure.
 IP ratings on smartphones indicate water resistance, but that rating does not cover extended or repeated exposure.

 Charging Accessories and Power Quality: An Overlooked Factor